Montreal

 Erika Morris

-Erika Morris is a journalist at CBC Montreal.
+Erika Morris was a journalist for CBC Montreal from 2021 to 2024.

 With files from Sarah Leavitt and Radio-Canada